This is the journey the brothers take to the cabin. The journey is not included in the novel because that is written from Melina's point of view.

 Jonathan opened the handwritten pages.
 “She’s apologizing.
 She wants me to take her back,” he croaked.
 He pressed it to his stomach then peered at it again.
 “When was this?
 I can’t read the date in this light.”

 “Here.”
 Bear switched on the overhead light.
-He ran the Jimmy into the shoulder and steered back to what was more likely to be the middle of the freeway.
+The tires rumbled as he ran it into the shoulder and he steered back to what was more likely to be the middle of the freeway.

 Jonathan wiped his eyes to see better.
 “I knew, deep inside, I knew she loved me.
 This has all been a horrible mistake.”

 “Bro!
 You’re not seriously taking responsibility for any of this?
 Ma’s been working against your marriage from before you knew Rosa.”

 “What about Valerie?
 Suzanne?
 That other one.
 You were pretty into them.”

 “Valerie went to med school, she didn’t want me distracting her from her studies.
 Suzanne started seeing other guys.
 And Clarissa and I ended up not liking each other very much, thank you very much.”

 “They were head over heels for you.
 It was Ma sent them away.
 Not good enough to be Dares.”